Kwang-in-da-Ho/obsidian_repo/02.Areas/Docker/Create a Spring Boot Docker Image.md

 ### Docker Build Layer
 * Docker caches every layer (command in Dockerfile) and tries to reuse it
-* Use this feature to fasten up
+* Use this feature to reduce your build time!

 ## 1. Create `Dockerfile` in Your App